kimkimani/guruspedia/content/articles/how-to-build-nodejs-rest-apia-using-typescript/index.md

 images:

   - url: /how-to-build-nodejs-rest-apia-using-typescript/hero.png
-    alt: How to build Node.js REST APIs using TypeScript
+    alt: How to build Node.js Express REST APIs using TypeScript and MongoDB

 ---

 Typescript can be defined as a strict syntactical superset of JavaScript.
 It allows you to use features such as static typing to help you detect errors before compiling time.
 Typescript is more of JavaScript with added features.
 Any library that Node.js JavaScript uses can be applied with Typescript.
 However, Typescript has to transcompile to JavaScript to be executed.
 This article will help you will learn how to execute Typescript in Node.js.
-Using this setup, you go through the steps of setting up a Node.js RESTFul API using Typescript.
+Using this setup, you go through the steps of setting up a Express Node.js RESTFul API using Typescript and a MongoDB database.
 <!--more-->

 ### Prerequisites